International Bar Association: Relationships with other international organisations

+In February 2023, the IBA reiterated its condemnation of "the illegal invasion of Ukraine, a sovereign nation," and stressed the need to hold the aggressor to account for its war crimes.
+The IBA and the Prosecutor General of Ukraine signed a memorandum of understanding on cooperation to ensure accountability for war crimes and other international crimes including the crime of aggression.

+On 11 October 2023, the IBA strongly condemned what it called the "heinous" 2023 Hamas attack on Israel, saying the "indiscriminate and targeted atrocities against Israeli citizens contravene an unequivocal, non-derogable prohibition under international law.
+The murder of civilians, the assaults, and the trespass into private homes to kill and maim are all internationally recognised crimes of profound gravity; the abductions and taking of hostages, including women, children and the elderly, are crimes in violation of human rights and humanitarian law.
+The IBA went on to state that Israel, in taking defensive action, “must ensure that [Palestinian] civilian populations are shielded from harm and that military actions are conducted with a clear commitment to the international legal principles of distinction and proportionality."

+On 22 December 2023, the IBA condemned Israel’s “wholly indiscriminate and disproportionate attacks on Gaza” and reiterated calls for an immediate ceasefire.
+The IBA also noted that humanitarian aid had been “weaponised” in Gaza, “with Israeli forces deliberately blocking the delivery of water, food, fuel and medicine for over two months.”

+Structure

 The IBA is divided into two divisions – the Legal Practice Division (LPD) and the Public and Professional Interest Division (PPID).
 Each Division houses various committees and fora that are dedicated to specific practice areas.
-These committees and fora issue regular publications that focus on international legal practice.
+These committees and fora issue publications that focus on international legal practice.

 The PPID houses the Bar Issues Commission (BIC) and Human Rights Institute (IBAHRI).
 The BIC was established in 2004 and consists of representatives from bar associations and law societies around the world.
-IBAHRI was established in 1995 under the honorary presidency of Nelson Mandela.

 The current Executive Director of the IBA is Mark Ellis.

 Human Rights Institute (IBAHRI)

-The International Bar Association's Human Rights Institute (IBAHRI) was established in 1995 under the honorary presidency of Nelson Mandela.
+The IBA's Human Rights Institute (IBAHRI) was established in 1995 under the honorary presidency of Nelson Mandela.
 The mission statement of the IBAHRI is "to promote, protect and enforce human rights under a just rule of law".
 IBAHRI undertakes a variety of projects in the field of human rights and rule of law, particularly concerning the independence of the judiciary and fair trial rights.
+The association called for the release of Nourah al-Qahtani, after the Saudi government sentenced her to 45 years imprisonment in 2022.

 Codes and guidance on legal practice

 The IBA issues codes and guidance on international legal practice.
-The IBA Rules on the Taking of Evidence in International Arbitration, adopted in 1999 and revised in 2010, are used by parties in international commercial arbitration.
+The IBA Rules on the Taking of Evidence in International Arbitration, adopted in 1999 and revised in 2010, are used by some parties in international commercial arbitration.

-The IBA has also issued: IBA Guidelines on Conflicts of Interest in International Arbitration, IBA Guidelines for Drafting International Arbitration Clauses, and IBA Principles on Conduct for the Legal Profession (2011).
+The IBA has also issued IBA Guidelines on Conflicts of Interest in International Arbitration, IBA Guidelines for Drafting International Arbitration Clauses, and IBA Principles on Conduct for the Legal Profession (2011).